 My name is Emilie Le Beau Lucchesi, PhD.
 I began my career as a journalist.
 I received my first assignment from the Chicago Tribune shortly after my twenty-fourth birthday.
 In the following decade, I wrote more than 800 stories for the esteemed paper.
 My work has also run in the New York Times, LA Times, and the country's biggest newspapers.

-A desire to deepen my historical research skills led me to pursue a master's from DePaul University in communication (media, culture & society) where my master's thesis analyzed reality home buying shows with regard to the history of home ownership in the U.S. I matriculated to University of Illinois-Chicago as a funded doctoral student in the communication department where I studied credit card advertising and the history of credit in the U.S.
+A desire to deepen my historical research skills led me to pursue a master's from DePaul University in communication (media, culture & society) where my master's thesis analyzed reality home buying shows with regard to the history of home ownership in the U.S. I matriculated to University of Illinois-Chicago as a funded doctoral student in the communication department where I studied media framing and document analysis.
+I also have a strong research interest in stigma communication.